 Arbury Primary School offers a range of provision to support children with SEND or additional needs.
-The list below may be used as a guide to intervention support available (current Covid-19 restrictions will affect access to some SEND provision in the short term).
+The list below may be used as a guide to intervention support available.
 The decision to include children in intervention programmes is made by the class teacher in conjunction with the Inclusion Manager, parents and pupil where appropriate.

+Intervention

-Intervention Social Skills programmes/support including strategies to enhance self-esteem and behaviour:
+Social Skills programmes/support including strategies to enhance self-esteem and behaviour:

-٠ KS1 Bucket activities
+- KS1 Time to talk

-٠ KS1/ KS2 - Anger management strategies
+- KS1/KS2 Anger management strategies

-٠ Blue Smile counselling support
+- Blue Smile counselling support

-• Behaviour plans and reward systems
+- Behaviour plans and reward systems

-• In class social skills programmes
+- In class social skills programmes

-٠ KS2 motivational roles around school
+- KS2 motivational roles around school

-• KS2 Lego therapy
+- KS2 Lego therapy

-• Year 6 transition programmes for moving to secondary school planned in partnership with the next school
+- Year 6 transition programmes for moving to secondary school planned in partnership with the next school

-• Social skills groups
+- Social skills groups

-• Sensory breaks
+- Sensory breaks

-ccess to a supportive environment - IT facilities/equipment/resources (inc. preparation):
+Access to a supportive environment - IT facilities/equipment/resources (inc. preparation):

-٠ Use of iPads and computers to support individual learning targets in class

-٠ Access to small group sessions and focussed support

-٠ Teachers running small group intervention programmes

-٠ Small group quiet learning spaces

-٠ Pre-teaching

-٠ Equipment provided as advised by SENDCo, Support for Learning or other external professionals
+- Use of iPads and computers to support individual learning targets in class - Access to small group sessions and focussed support - Teachers running small group intervention programmes - Small group quiet learning spaces - Pre-teaching - Equipment provided as advised by SENDCo, Support for Learning or other external professionals